-Early in the Program, the Metropolitan Council staff worked with local governments to identify and map important agricultural areas as part of their local comprehensive plans.
+Early in the Program, Metropolitan Council staff worked with local governments to identify and map important agricultural areas as part of their local comprehensive plans.
 Local governments then certified by resolution these areas as eligible for enrollment in the Program.
 Today, local governments have mapped areas eligible for agricultural preserves enrollment as part of the 2040 comprehensive planning process.
-To be eligible for enrollment in the Program, the local comprehensive plan must guide agricultural land uses with a maximum density of 1 unit per 40 acres.
+To be eligible for enrollment in the Program, the local comprehensive plan must guide parcels as agricultural land with a maximum density of 1 unit per 40 acres.

-This report summarizes Program enrollment as of December 31, 2022.
-The Metropolitan Council has monitored the Program's participation since 1982 and has prepared annual reports to the Minnesota Legislature summarizing participation in the Program and providing maps illustrating lands enrolled in the Program.
+This report summarizes Program enrollment as of December 31, 2023.
+The Metropolitan Council has monitored the Program's participation since 1982 and has prepared annual reports to the Minnesota Legislature summarizing participation in the Program and providing maps illustrating lands enrolled in the Program, as required by statute.